 Faunus supports density fluctuations, coupled to chemical equilibria with explicit and/or implicit particles via their chemical potentials as defined in the reactionlist detailed below, as well as in atomlist and moleculelist.
-The level of flexibility is very high and reactions can be freely composed.
+The initial key describes a transformation of reactants (left of =) into products (right of =) that may be a mix of atomic and molecular species.